mahidaCodeTrained/project1-historysamurai/README.md

 ### Desktop Wireframes

-## Features
-- [List of key features or functionalities]
-- [Another feature]

-## Usage
-[Instructions on how to use the project or any relevant usage examples]

 ## User Stories
-1. As a visitor, I want to be able to easily navigate through different sections of the website using the navigation bar.
+1. As a new user, I want to be able to easily navigate through the pages of the website.
-2. As a user, I want to view detailed information about the locations featured in the Torii Gates.
+2. As a new user, I want to see the most famous torii gates in Japan.
-3. As a visitor, I want to explore a gallery showcasing images related to the Torii Gates.
+3. As a new user, I want to explore a gallery showcasing images related to the torii Gates.
+4. As a new user, I want to learn about the history and meaning behind the torii gates.
-4. As a user, I want to learn about the history and significance of Torii Gates through informative articles and videos.
+5. As a new user, I want to learn about the history and significance of Torii Gates through informative articles and videos.
+6. As a new user, I want to know where I can learn more about torii gates after exahusting the website.

 ## UX